 This allows you to take advantage of any market moves plus the low margins from our online currency and foreign payment partners to ensure you get the best possible exchange rates deals.

-The Pound (GBP) slipped even further against the majority of its peers yesterday as the UK’s latest retail figures revealed that sales had slumped more than expected in September.
+The Pound (GBP) jumped against the majority of its peers on Thursday as the UK currency was buoyed by the UK’s latest retail sales figures.

 Data released by the ONS showed that sales growth struck 0.1% in October, with markets welcoming even this modest sign of growth after sales tumbled to -0.7% in September.